Harald Jäger: Opening of the Wall

 Jäger later said that for him, the Wall had partially lost its meaning after Hungary had opened its border to Austria in September 1989—making it possible to circumvent the Berlin Wall—and he expected further changes.
 On 9 November, he was eating a sandwich in the break room for border crossing guards when Günter Schabowski delivered a speech on the impending passport changes for the republic's citizens.
 On hearing this speech, he almost choked on his sandwich.
-On the same day, Major Manfred Sens had informed the guards as usual to "capture or destroy trespassers" ("Grenzverletzer festzunehmen bzw. zu vernichten).
+On the same day, Major Manfred Sens had informed the guards as usual to "capture or eliminate trespassers" ("Grenzverletzer festzunehmen bzw. zu vernichten").
 Jäger called his superior Rudi Ziegenhorn and other border crossing officers along the Wall, who told him to turn people away from the Bornholmer Straße border crossing, but allow through the "provocateurs"—but without telling them that they could never return.
-After realizing that keeping the gate closed could imperil the lives of people in the crowd and his own officers, he ordered the border open at 11:30 pm.
+After realizing that keeping the gate closed could imperil the lives of people in the crowd and his own officers, he ordered the border open at 23:30.

 The claim that he was the first to open the Wall was questioned in 2009 when Heinz Schäfer, a former Stasi colonel, claimed that he had opened his crossing at Waltersdorf in the south of the city a few hours earlier, which would explain the supposed presence of East Berliners in the area before Jäger opened his gate.